🤖

 Solution

-The bucket sort solution is the best answer for this problem as it is fast (O(n)) and the code is straight forward.
+The is the best answer for this problem as it is fast (O(n)) and the code is straight forward.

 In all solutions, the first step is to create a dict that maps the numbers to their frequencies.